 Mother’s Day Sweet Treats, Sunday, May 14, 2017

 Celebrations don’t have to be expensive.
 Here are some bargain priced experiences that are still entirely special.

-Tricycle Wine Partners at Cornerstone Sonoma, complimentary tasting
+Tricycle Wine Partners at Cornerstone Sonoma, 1 to 4 p.m.

-Moms enjoy a complimentary wine flight and mini cheese plate that is complimentary with wine purchase (non-moms can add cheese to the regular wine tasting for $5).
-For a more elaborate treat, they will be offering their Sushi tasting experience at 12 p.m. and 2:30 p.m. for $40 per person.
+Moms enjoy a wine flight and mini cheese plate that is complimentary with wine purchase (non-moms can add cheese to the regular wine tasting for $5).
+For a more elaborate treat, indulge in a Sushi tasting experience at 12 p.m. and 2:30 p.m. for $40 per person.

 Korbel Champagne Cellars, 10 a.m. to 5 p.m., free

 The Guerneville property opens its doors for complimentary tasting and tours, a free rose for mom, and extra-special guided Garden Tours.

 Add in lunch at the Korbel Delicatessen & Market, and it’s a full day of fun.